More About the Process

 If you've upgraded your turbo from the stock K03 to an OEM K04 turbo, the Hybrid K04 tune encompasses OEM K04s installed on vehicles that came stock with a K03, or bundle options are available.
 If you have a TT225 that came with a K04, the 1+ covers the OEM BorgWarner turbo or direct replacement, but not hybrids.
 Please see the question above for a full rundown.

 If you've replaced the OEM turbo on your 1.8T with a K04 due to budget constraints and just need to prevent the overboost that comes with a K04, we can usually help.
 Same with cases where a K04 turbo has been used on a K03 car with stock injectors and simple bolt-ons, Stage 1 may be an option, just chat with us first.

 If you have a K04 and injectors that aren't stock, the K04 tune is the one you need.

 Typically tunes completed with the following number of log reviews:

 Stage 1: 1-3

 Hybrid K04: 5-7

 Absolutely!
-They can be used if you need to do additional troubleshooting or if a few years go by and your car develops an issue that you'd like help diagnosing.
-Additional reviews can be purchased for $50.00 for a single review, or $99.00 for a three pack that can be used within 90 days.
-Just email us if you need more.
+They can be used if you want to make some changes to essentially the same build or if a few years go by and your car develops an issue that you'd like help diagnosing.